SAP/ui5-typescript/packages/dts-generator/docs/end-to-end-sample.md

 > NOTE: In case you get the error `Cannot find namespace 'com'.` mentioning the line `>>>  sColor?: com.myorg.mylib.ExampleColor`, then check whether the `api.json` file contains the enum `com.myorg.mylib.ExampleColor`.
 If not, you might have used an older version of the library template, which contained an error in the JSDoc, which was only [fixed in May 2024](https://github.com/ui5-community/generator-ui5-library/pull/24).

-## Step 5: Check the Result
+## Step 5: Inspect the Resulting Types

-The resulting file `dist/types.d.ts` should then start like this:
+The resulting file `dist/types.d.ts` should then start like this, containing the enum from `library.js` and the control, including the JSDoc documentation:

 ```ts
 // For Library Version: 1.0.0